selvin/devopslive2013/articles/python-projects-in-twitter-commons.md

 # Python Projects in "twitter commons"

-This article shows step by step instructions on how to setup your python projects to build PEXs using pants in twitter commonsi.
+This article shows step by step instructions on how to setup your python projects to build PEXs using pants in [twitter commons](http://github.com/twitter/commons).
 It uses a bottle HTTP server as the example project.

 ## Initial Setup